facebookresearch/habitat-challenge/README.md

 Note: Your agent will be evaluated on 1000 episodes and will have a total available time of 48 hours to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
 If you face any issues or have questions you can ask them by opening an issue on this repository.

 ### ObjectNav Baselines and DD-PPO Training Starter Code
-We have added a config in `configs/ddppo_objectnav.yaml` that includes a baseline using DD-PPO from Habitat-Lab.
+We have added a config in `configs/ddppo_objectnav_v2_hm3d_stretch.yaml` that includes a baseline using DD-PPO from Habitat-Lab.

 1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) and [Habitat-Lab](https://github.com/facebookresearch/habitat-lab/) packages.
 You can install Habitat-Sim using our custom Conda package for habitat challenge 2023 with: ```conda install -c aihabitat habitat-sim-challenge-2023```.
 For Habitat-Lab, we have created the `habitat-challenge-2023` tag in our Github repo, which can be cloned using: ```git clone --branch challenge-2023 https://github.com/facebookresearch/habitat-lab.git```.
 Please ensure that both habitat-lab and habitat-baselines packages are installed using ```pip install -e habitat-lab``` and ```pip install -e habitat-baselines```.
 You will find further information for installation in the Github repositories.

-1. Download the HM3D dataset following the instructions [here](https://matterport.com/partners/facebook).
-After downloading extract the dataset to folder `habitat-challenge/habitat-challenge-data/data/scene_datasets/hm3d/` folder (this folder should contain the `.glb` files from HM3D).
+1. Download the HM3D scene dataset following the instructions [here](https://matterport.com/partners/facebook).
+After downloading extract the dataset to folder `habitat-lab/data/scene_datasets/hm3d_v0.2/` folder (this folder should contain the `.glb` files from HM3D).
 Note that the `habitat-lab` folder is the [habitat-lab](https://github.com/facebookresearch/habitat-lab/) repository folder.
-The data also needs to be in the habitat-challenge-data/ in this repository.
+You could also just symlink to the path of the HM3D scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
+This can be done using `ln -s /path/to/habitat-challenge-data/data/scene_datasets /path/to/habitat-lab/data/scene_datasets/` (if on OSX or Linux).

-1. **Objectnav**: Download the episodes dataset for HM3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/hm3d/v1/objectnav_hm3d_v1.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d`.
+1. **Objectnav**: Download the episodes dataset for HM3D ObjectNav from [link](https://dl.fbaipublicfiles.com/habitat/data/datasets/objectnav/hm3d/v2/objectnav_hm3d_v2.zip) and place it in the folder `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d`.
 If placed correctly, you should have the train and val splits at `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v2/train/` and `habitat-challenge/habitat-challenge-data/data/datasets/objectnav/hm3d/v2/val/` respectively.
-Place HM3D scenes downloaded in step-4 of local-evaluation under the `habitat-challenge/habitat-challenge-data/data/scene_datasets` folder.
-If you have already downloaded thes files for the habitat-lab repo, you may simply symlink them using `ln -s $PATH_TO_SCENE_DATASETS habitat-challenge-data/data/scene_datasets` (if on OSX or Linux).

 1. An example on how to train DD-PPO model can be found in [habitat-lab/habitat-baselines/habitat_baselines/rl/ddppo](https://github.com/facebookresearch/habitat-lab/tree/main/habitat-baselines/habitat_baselines/rl/ddppo).
 See the corresponding README in habitat-lab for how to adjust the various hyperparameters, save locations, visual encoders and other features.

-    1. To run on a single machine use the following script from `habitat-lab` directory:
+    1. To run on a single machine use the script [single_node.sh](https://github.com/facebookresearch/habitat-lab/blob/main/habitat-baselines/habitat_baselines/rl/ddppo/single_node.sh) from the `habitat-lab` directory:
         ```bash
         #/bin/bash